Have you ever wanted instant access to fresh and delicious fruits and vegetables?

 In this program, you'll have an opportunity to focus on the crop most important to you and your urban agriculture project.
 Focusing on a single crop will provide plenty of work for this series.
 Plus, after you finish, you will be able to transfer what you learn in the process of planning this first crop to subsequent crops.

-If you've ever wished your local grocery store had more variety or if you've ever wanted to turn a gardening hobby into a successful small business, or if you simply wanted the freshest fruits and vegetables, then this program is for you!
+If you've ever wished your local grocery store had more variety or if you've ever wanted to turn a gardening hobby into a successful small business, or if you simply wanted the freshest fruits and vegetables, then this program is designed for you!

 This noncredit certificate is an accessible and flexible option for those interested in enhancing their urban agriculture skill set in an informal setting.
 The OSU Ecampus transcript-visible undergraduate certificate is designed to train professional urban agriculturalists through a comprehensive, rigorous curriculum based in the sciences and social justice.